Biden's abortion shift tests the politics of his faith

 "When Republicans go after the first, I think they scare people," added Carr, founder of Georgetown University's Initiative on Catholic Social Thought and Public Life.
 "When Democrats go after the second, which is 'you're going to have to pay for or maybe participate in an abortion,' they scare off other people."

-But as the bishops' broader political influence wanes somewhat, and Trump's immigration policy stokes religious progressives' interest in applying a "pro-life" ethos to other issues, abortion may not hold as much sway over Catholic voters in 2020 as it did in previous elections.
+But as Trump's immigration policy stokes religious progressives' interest in applying a "pro-life" ethos to other issues, abortion may not hold as much sway over Catholic voters in 2020 as it did in previous elections.

 Sister Simone Campbell, executive director of the NETWORK Lobby for Catholic Social Justice, lamented that her faith's ethic of protecting life is often "reduced" to the question of whether to "criminalize abortion."

-"Our faith teaches us the dignity of all life.
-We have to look at that broader spectrum," said Campbell.

-Sister Carol Keehan, who recently retired as head of the Catholic Health Association, described herself as "extraordinarily pro-life" and supportive of the Hyde Amendment, but she also contended that Biden is "pro-life" on many fronts reflected in his policy decisions, including his support for an assault weapons ban and for federal support of children's health insurance.
+Sister Carol Keehan, who recently retired as head of the Catholic Health Association, described herself as "extraordinarily pro-life" and supportive of the Hyde Amendment, but she also contended that Biden is "pro-life" on many fronts reflected in other policy decisions.

-Both Keehan's and Campbell's groups notably broke with the bishops during Biden's time as vice president in a dispute over the Affordable Care Act's treatment of abortion funding.

-As religious activists on the left urge voters of faith to look beyond single-issue voting on abortion to a more expansive definition of "pro-life," Trump himself may hold the key to Biden escaping significant peril with Catholic Democrats.
+As religious activists on the left urge voters of faith to consider a more expansive definition of "pro-life," Trump himself may hold the key to Biden escaping significant peril with Catholic Democrats.
 A Quinnipiac University poll released in May found 55% of Catholic voters saying they would definitely not support Trump's reelection, versus 41% of Protestants and 70% of those with no religious affiliation.

 "To the degree Vice President Biden may have given pause to persuadable Catholic voters" with his shift on abortion, Krueger said, "there remains a countervailing imperative for Catholics to replace our nation's 45th president."